Menu

 Sheet music for “Toll” (plus so many other amazing Jeff Blumenkrantz songs!)

 Our favorite part?
-“How Many Tears” is a lovely, melodic mezzo-soprano piece that’s absolutely overflowing with emotion.
+“How Many Tears” is a lovely, melodic piece that’s absolutely overflowing with emotion.
 The character is heartbroken, but you can easily introduce an element of anger or wistfulness.
 If we were making an 16-bar cut, we’d take the end of the song — it builds beautifully into a glorious crescendo.
 If you’re a belter, let it rip.
 If you’re a legit mezzo, bust out your biggest vibrato to blow the roof off.

 Sheet music for “How Many Tears” (digital download!)